GITDLOL/BletsE-Code/README.md

 The Memes Command, you can give me some more memes to include in my bot by going to my #suggestions in my discord server.

-# Things you cannot change ever

-The Bot's presence
-credits (I will include you in the credits if your change gets approved) botinvite sourecode